-Brock Carmichael has designed the proposed 200-bed, 10 storey, four star hotel adjacent to Liverpool’s planned Cruise Liner Terminal (CLT), part of the city’s waterfront regeneration.
+Brock Carmichael has designed the proposed 200-bed, 10 storey, four star hotel adjacent to Liverpool’s planned Cruise Liner Terminal, part of the city’s waterfront regeneration.

-Subject to planning approval, work on the waterfront hotel in Princes Dock, within the £5bn Liverpool Waters scheme is scheduled to start in 2019, with completion during 2021.
-The hotel will operate in conjunction with the CLT on cruise days and work independently on other days.
+The hotel will operate in conjunction with the Cruise Liner Terminal on cruise days and work independently on other days.
 Its facilities include a grand lobby, bar at ground level, panoramic views, conference facilities, car and coach parking and pick up/drop off.
 The design is being carefully critiqued, and all materials are specified to fit in with the challenging environmental conditions of the waterfront.
 The scheme has been subjected to a full Environmental Impact Assessment, including a wind analysis and assessment by the Conservation Management Board and Places Matter.